kailash-manasarovar/statement/docs/next-batch.md

 ### August 2025

-1. Squirrel brings a whole nest of vipers with him in August 2025 -> for reasons vague and unbeknownst to me at this stage.
-Is it the *bad but not as bad as* Domingo's lot?
-Have they managed to convince the UN and the mousses they're the ones in danger?
-Why am I still running around being stalked continuously and operated on and injured on a regular basis by the mousses if even a nest of vipers are in that much danger?
-And did they ship them all off to Israel so they could save face, more "switcheroo" blame passing.
-Indeed, it's like an unconscious twitch, isn't it.
 1. the thermal baths
 1. After I survive poisoning, Steve gets inexplicably sick and loses tons of weight and *his physician* tells him he has a rare disease which means he needs chemo once-a-week.